YixiongDing/UniMelb-Study-Materials/Modelling Complex Software Systems /Notes.md

 2. Semaphorse are widely implemented
 3. Liveness properties of semaphores may depend on implementation
 4. Monitors make concurrency easier still

+## Monitors; Java summary
+- Lecture Con.04 -- Monitors in Java
+    - March 15, 2019 3:20pm-4:15pm

+Semaphores are easier to use than shared protocol variables, but they are still a low-level and unstructured primitive and don’t scale well

+For that reason, concurrent programming languages offer higher-level synchronization primitives.
+In the case of Java:
+1. **Synchronized methods/objects**: a method or an object can be declared synchronized, which means only one process can execute or modify it at any one time
+2. **Monitors**: a set of synchronized methods and data (an object or module) that queue processes trying to access the data

+### Synchronized methods

+The synchronized keyword declares a method or object as being executable or modifiable by only one process at a time.
+If a method is declared as synchronized, in effect, it marks this method as a critical section

+### Monitors
+Monitors are language features that help with providing **mutual exclusion to shared data**

+In Java, a monitor is an **object** that encapsulates some (private) data, with access to the data only via synchronized methods.
+However, a monitor is more than just a collection of synchronized methods.
+It manages the blocking and unblocking of processes that vie for access

+All objects in Java have monitors.
+The Object class in Java, from which all other classes inherit, contains the following three methods relevant to monitors:

+1. void wait(): Causes the current thread to wait until another thread invokes the notify() method or the notifyAll() method for this object
+2. void notify(): Wakes up a single thread that is waiting on this object’s lock (the choice of thread that is awoken is arbitrary)
+3. void notifyAll(): Wakes up all threads that are waiting on this object’s lock

+### Implementing Java monitors
+For a class to meet the requirements of a monitor:
+1. all attributes should be private
+2. all methods that access these attributes should be synchronized

+This ensures that all methods will be treated as atomic events

+## Processes in FSP
+- Lecture Con.05 -- Processes in FSP
+    - March 20, 2019 12:05pm-1:00pm